TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ### German Remux Tier 02

-??? question "German Bluray Tier 02 - [Click to show/hide]"
+??? question "German Remux Tier 02 - [Click to show/hide]"

     - WiP
     - Groups that get their releases directly from the source.